twlite/P74Y/README.md

 # P74Y
-Discord music bot made for testing discord-ytdl-core
+Discord music bot made for testing discord-ytdl-core.
+Supports filters like bassboost, nightcore, echo, vaporwave etc.

 # Note
 This bot is absolute garbage.
 Use it if u wanna...
 I made this bot to test my **[discord-ytdl-core](https://npmjs.com/package/discord-ytdl-core)** module.

+# Features
+- Filters can be changed while playing
+- Clean audio

 # Audio Filters Available
 - bassboost